rali-udem/reverb/README.md

 	RelLemma=avoir être élire en
 	RelCanon=être élire en

-where arg1, the relation and arg2 are output, including a lemmatized version and a simplified version of the relation.
+where Arg1, the relation and Arg2 are output.
+Also, a lemmatized version and a simplified version of the relation are produced.
+The simplified version is the result of applying a few heuristics on the relation in order to provide a canonical representation.
+This reduces the number of different relations when ReVerb is applied to large amounts of text.
+This in turn facilitates collating triples for various purposes.

 It is possible to provide multiple sentences to the program, by piping in a file containing one sentence per line, e.g.